About Beaver Emergency Services

 - The fire must be set at the time and place indicated on the permit.

 - The number of fires set at one time and minimum equipment needed may be specified on the permit.

 Burning shall be done in compliance with the Forest and Prairie Protection Act (Supra) under and the following conditions:

 - Permittee is responsible for the safe control of the burning herein authorized;

 - Winds less than 10 km per hour;

-- A minimum of one (1) adult must be in attendance at all times;
+- A minimum of one (1) adult must attend all times;

 - Sufficient tools, equipment and quantities of water must be readily available for the size of burn being conducted;

-- If burning is within ½ kilometer of a primary or secondary highway the Permittee is responsible to post appropriate “Smoke” signs along the primary or secondary highway.
+- If burning is within ½ kilometre of a primary or secondary highway the Permittee is responsible to post appropriate “Smoke” signs along the primary or secondary highway.

-- Consideration must be given to neighbors as to avoid physical discomfort as a result of burning.
+- Consideration must be given to neighbours as to avoid physical discomfort as a result of burning.